tinify/iMessage-Panda-sticker/README.md

-# Making animated stickers under 500KB for iMessage
+# Keeping animated stickers under 500KB for iMessage

 With the release of iOS 10, Apple introduced stickers in iMessage.
 A sticker is a small image or animation that can be sent or placed on messages, photos or on